armartinez/swift-feeds/README.md

 # Swift Feeds

-Swift Feeds is fork of FeedKit focused on supporting later versions of Apple's devices.
+Swift Feeds is based on [FeedKit](https://github.com/nmdias/FeedKit).
+It's focused on simplicity, speed and support for later versions of Apple's devices.

 ## Features